What is stress?

 As well as offering talking therapy, we run a free 'Stress Less' workshop, which introduces you to a range of basic Cognitive Behavioural Therapy (CBT) techniques to help manage your day to day wellbeing and help you cope with stress.

-Due to social distancing guidelines these sessions are currently held online.
+These sessions are currently held online so that you can take part in the comfort of your own home.
 To book your place simply call us on 0300 555 3344.